Guided Upland Bird Hunts

 - Texas Hunting license and upland game bird endorsement.
 If you bought a super combo license it includes your hunting license and upland bird endorsement.

-- Four – five boxes of Remington Shur Shot Heavy Dove Load or equivalent in 8 shot for clay targets, 7 1/2 shot for quail, and 6 shot for chukar and pheasants.
-Randy Rowley recommend a box of 8 shot, two boxes of 7 1/2 shot, and a two boxes of 6 shot for a full mixed bag.
+- Four boxes of Remington Shur Shot Heavy Dove Loads or equivalent in 8 shot for clay targets, 7 1/2 shot for quail and chukars, and 6 shot for pheasants.
+Randy Rowley recommend a box of 8 shot, two boxes of 7 1/2 shot, and a box of 6 shot for a full mixed bag, although you’ll probably shoot less than 10 target loads, less than two boxes of 7 1/2 shot, and less than five 6 shot shells.
+For example, on the 3/7/26 hunt, Randy shot five target shells, 31 7 1/2 shot shells, and one 6 shot shell, for a total of 37 shells.

 - Blaze orange cap and hunting vest and clothing appropriate for the season.
 You never know when it will rain, so bring rain gear.